Conrad-X/openai-voice-to-voice-bot/README.md

 - Response not saved on files

 #### Cons
-- audio buffer management on client side can get tricky
+- audio buffer management on client side
+- audio buffer sequence is often compromised

 ## Experiment Readings
 All these formats have been tested over 50 conversations and their times are recorded to get a rough estimation on elapsed time on variable length user queries.
 The following table shows the readings